 Proceeds from the sale of the calendar will assist those who do not have the financial means to access animal-assisted mental health services and provides funding for them to get the help they need.

-Purchase your copy NOW! *postage free in Australia
+ORDER TODAY! *postage free in Australia